circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 Orbs may be authored inline in your config.yml file or authored separately and then published to to the orb registry for reuse across projects.

 [WARNING] Orbs are always world-readable.
-All published orbs can be read and used by anyone.
+All published orbs (production and development) can be read and used by anyone.
 They are not limited to just the members of your organization.
 In general, CircleCI strongly recommends that you do not put secrets or other sensitive variables into your configuration.
 Instead, use contexts or project environment variables and reference the names of those environment variables in your orbs.

 ### Prerequisites

 Before publishing an orb, you will need to first opt-in to the new 3rd-Party Software terms and turn on orb publishing for your organization.

 <aside class="notice">
-Only an organization administrator can opt-in to the 3rd party Software terms.
+Only an organization administrator can opt-in to the 3rd-party Software terms.
 The organization admin will need to navigate to the organization Settings tab and complete the form on the Security page.
 </aside>

 ### Orb Publishing Concepts